3 employees killed in shooting at postal facility in Memphis

 MEMPHIS, Tenn.
 (AP) — Two U.S. Postal Service workers were fatally shot Tuesday at a postal facility in Memphis and a third employee identified as the shooter died from a self-inflicted gunshot, authorities said.
 It was the third high-profile shooting in or near that west Tennessee city in weeks.

-No identities or motive were released by Link or Culp at a brief news conference late Tuesday afternoon.
+No identities or motive were released by authorities at an initial news briefing late Tuesday afternoon.

-The shooting occurred at a post office facility in the historic Orange Mound neighborhood, southeast of downtown Memphis.
-The carrier annex is only used by employees.
+The shooting occurred at the post office branch in the historic Orange Mound neighborhood, southeast of downtown Memphis.

-The street leading to the complex was blocked by police Tuesday afternoon following the shooting, and the FBI, the U.S. Postal Inspection Service and other federal authorities went to investigate.
-Bystanders watching the police activity talked near a convenience store at an intersection.
-Nearby, officers had blocked the street with yellow crime scene tape and barricades.
-Some cars slowed down as they drove past police and reporters.
+The street leading to the post office was blocked by police Tuesday afternoon following the shooting, and federal authorities also gathered at the site.

 A white four-door car was towed from the scene, but it was not clear who it belonged to.